tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Legal-Hold.md

 # Set Blob Legal Hold

 The `Set Blob Legal Hold` operation sets the legal hold on a blob.
-The operation is allowed on a block blob in a blob storage.
 This operation does not update the blob's ETag.

 ## Request
 The `Set Blob Legal Hold` request may be constructed as follows.
 HTTPS is recommended.
 Replace myaccount with the name of your storage account and myblob with the blob name for which the legal hold is to be changed.